nuxeo/doc.nuxeo.com-content/src/userdoc/document-types.md

 There are two types of workspaces:

-*   _shared workspaces_&nbsp;are workspaces meant for collaborative work, that is to say that the workspace's content is meant to be shared and modified by several users.
-Collaborative workspaces are workspaces created in the root space called&nbsp;**Workspaces**&nbsp;and shared between users.
+*   _shared workspaces_ are workspaces meant for collaborative work, that is to say that the workspace's content is meant to be shared and modified by several users.
+Collaborative workspaces are workspaces created in the root space called **Workspaces** and shared between users.
 Once documents are ready for distribution, they must be published in a section.

-*   _personal workspaces_&nbsp;can only be accessed by their owner, by default.
+*   _personal workspaces_ can only be accessed by their owner, by default.
 You can of course share the access to your personal workspace with other users.
 Personal workspaces are accessible in the header of the application.

 {{#> callout type='tip' heading='Personal workspaces behaviour'}}